 just $125 annually.

-system prefer not to spend money on preventive maintenance.
-Many of them
+furnace or a/c system prefer not to spend money on preventive maintenance.
+Many

-tell us that maintenance is a low priority and they don't mind taking
+of them tell us that maintenance is a low priority and they don't

 All mechanical equipment benefits from periodic maintenance.
 Just as the